IAC (IAC)

 Free cash flow isn't a prominently featured metric in company financials and earnings releases, but we think it's telling because it accounts for all operating and capital expenses, making it tough to manipulate.
 Cash is king.

-IAC broke even from a free cash flow perspective over the last five years, giving the company limited opportunities to return capital to shareholders.
+IAC has shown poor cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 1.2%, lousy for a business services business.

-IAC’s free cash flow clocked in at $25.27 million in Q3, equivalent to a 4.3% margin.
-The company’s cash profitability regressed as it was 18 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
+IAC’s free cash flow clocked in at $31.37 million in Q4, equivalent to a 4.9% margin.
+The company’s cash profitability regressed as it was 19.3 percentage points lower than in the same quarter last year, but it’s still above its five-year average.
 We wouldn’t read too much into this quarter’s decline because investment needs can be seasonal, causing short-term swings.
-Long-term trends trump temporary fluctuations.
+Long-term trends carry greater meaning.

 9. Return on Invested Capital (ROIC)